tnhu/kanji/README.md

 });
 ```

+When a component is namespaced, its notifications are scoped in its namespace.
+In the example above, you see Red Timer is namespaced as 'red' hence in order to capture Red Timer 'time:up' event, Listener declares 'time:up/red'.

 Kanji implements simple namespace notify/listeners routing.
-In the example above, if you also namespace Listener component, then it won't work as expected.
+In the example above, if Listener component is also namespaced, then it won't work as expected.
 So please keep your code simple!

 #### Shared instance